sdBrinkmann/TrendDecomposition.jl/docs/src/man/start.md

 This package implements moving averages with `rollingAverage` and seasonal averages with `maSeason`.
 With the help of both functions, we can conduct time series decompositions into a trend, seasonal and noise component.
-The function `maDecompose` replicates the decompose{stats} functionallity implemented in R.
+The function `maDecompose` replicates the decompose{stats} functionality implemented in R.